Dry Farm Melon Production in Oregon

 Year 1 (2022)

-This project is a logical next step from the dry farm tomato project, and 8 of the farmers in this project are also in the tomato project.
+This project is a logical next step from the dry farm tomato project, and four of the farmers in this project were also involved in the tomato project.
 These farmers have a strong interest in and commitment to dry farming, and have conducted two on-farm tomato trials and participated in tomato project meetings and farmer field days.
-Project farmers will work with Stone and FRA to identify cultivars to include in the 2022 variety trial.
-They will participate in the project farmer field day to evaluate/identify promising cultivars, and a winter project planning and evaluation zoom meeting.
+Project farmers worked with Stone and Davis to identify cultivars to include in the 2022 variety trial.
+They participated in the project farmer field day to evaluate, taste, and identify promising cultivars.

 Year 2 (2023)

-Farmers will participate in a winter 2022-23 zoom meeting and work with Stone to identify cultivars to include in the 2023 variety trial.
-They will host on-farm cultivar trials, participate in the project farmer field day to identify and describe promising cultivars, present at project presentations and workshops, and participate in a final winter project evaluation zoom meeting.
+Farmers worked with Stone and Davis to identify cultivars to include in the 2023 variety trial.
+They hosted on-farm cultivar trials, participated in the project farmer field day to identify and describe promising cultivars, were present at project presentations, and participated in the final winter project evaluation.

 Objective 2: Identify productive dry-farm melon (watermelon, muskmelon, and honeydew) varieties and/or rootstock/scion pairs